 Data visualization is a graphical representation of information and data.
-This helps business view performance insight at a glance.
+It helps businesses quickly view performance insight.

-The graphical display can be inform of line graphs, pie-charts, bar graph, scatter plots among others.
-For small business, Data Visualization software plays a critical role in enhancing business performance metrics.
+The graphical display can include line graphs, pie charts, bar graphs, and scatter plots, among other things.
+For small businesses, Data Visualization software plays a critical role in enhancing business performance metrics.

-We have researched and analyze the best Data Visualization software for small business as follows;
+We have researched and analyzed the best Data Visualization software for small businesses as follows;

 A data analytics tool called MicroStrategy provides businesses of all sizes with useful intelligence.

 Users can create bespoke real-time dashboards and customize data representations.
-To provide people complete control over their findings, it makes use of data connectivity, machine learning, and mobile access.
+The platform uses data connectivity, machine learning, and mobile access to give users complete control over their findings.

 It stands out as a leader in the enterprise analytics space because of its usability and scalability.
 Depending on their needs, users can pick a hybrid, cloud, or on-premise deployment.